Rookout/piper/README.md

 ## Getting Started

-Piper configures a weebhook in git provider and listens to the webhooks sends.
+Piper configures a webhook in git provider and listens to the webhooks sends.
 It will create a Workflow CRD out of branches that contains `.workflows` folder.
 This folder should contain delclerations of the templates and main DAG that will be running.
 Finally it will submit the Workflow as a K8s resource in the cluster.
 For farther explantions please check [Usage](docs/usage.md)

 ## Reporting Issues

 If you encounter any issues or bugs while using Piper, please help us improve by reporting them.
 Follow these steps to report an issue:

-1. Go to the (Piper Issues)[https://github.com/Rookout/Piper/issues] page on GitHub.
+1. Go to the [Piper Issues](https://github.com/Rookout/Piper/issues) page on GitHub.
 2. Click on the "New Issue" button.
 3. Provide a descriptive title and detailed description of the issue, including any relevant error messages or steps to reproduce the problem.
 4. Add appropriate labels to categorize the issue (e.g., bug, enhancement, question).